ShedHelp

 There’s something about vinegar that gets rid of smoke smell.

-Because the smell of smoke is caused by the leftover resins and tars, vinegar (an acid that cuts through resin and tar) is a great way to clean those surfaces that aren’t made of fabric, and perhaps, some that are fabric.
+Because the smell of smoke is caused by the leftover resins and tars, vinegar (an acid that cuts through resin and tar) is a great way to clean thosewhite vinegar for smoke smell surfaces that aren’t made of fabric, and perhaps, some that are fabric.
 I know what you’re thinking; vinegar doesn’t smell much better than smoke.
 Well, that’s true, but the smell of vinegar eventually diminishes, cigarette smoke doesn’t.

 Baking soda is a good way to get rid of smoke odor.

-A lot of people forget to clean things like shades, chandeliers, curtains, and wall hangings, but these things have probably collected quite a bit of tar and resin from years of hanging smoke.
-Do yourself a favor and put the curtains in the washer, buy new shades, and wipe down the chandelier with a good dose of ammonia, just to make sure that smell is gone.
+A lot of people forget to clean things inside the shed or garage, but these things have probably collected quite a bit of tar and resin from years of hanging smoke.
+Do yourself a favor and put anything with fabric in a washer, and wipe down the shelving with a good dose of ammonia, just to make sure that smell is gone.

 Fresh air is probably the best way to remove smoke smell and odor from a home.

-It turns out that opening the windows and doors every couple of days for a whole day will help get the stink of cigarettes out of a home.
-Lord knows why, but I imagine the air flow allows tar and resin particles to escape, leaving the house smelling more like a house than a tar pit.
+It turns out that opening the windows and doors every couple of days for a whole day will help get the stink of cigarettes out of a structure.
+Lord knows why, but I imagine the air flow allows tar and resin particles to escape, leaving the garage or shed smelling how it should rather than like a tar pit.

 Smoke Smell and Odor Removal Products